kamil-krawczyk/.nix-configs/README.md

 configurations if something goes wrong.
 * **Multi-user Support:** Nix allows multiple users to have their own isolated environments, each with its own set of packages and configurations.
+*(This repository takes advantage of that — see "Adding a user" below.)*

 ## What is NixOS?